conorlacey/Portfolio-1/Portfolio1.md

 portfolio.

 Aside from this, the data is very interesting.
-There are tons of other variables I would like to explore this in data set, but the bulk of my time on this was taken up my merging the data sets.
-Either ways, portfolio has been very fun.
+There are tons of other variables I would like to explore in this data set.
+However, I would say this portfolio demonstrates more my ability to merge data sets for analysis as this was the majority of the time I spent on this project.
+This portfolio has been fun and I would like to continue exploring the art_attitudes data set I created in the future.